-Why did the university switch from paper to online course ratings?
+Why did the university switch from paper to online course evaluations?

-A review by the Provost’s Office showed that the traditional system of handwritten student course ratings served neither faculty nor students well.
+A review by the Provost’s Office showed that the traditional system of handwritten student course evaluations served neither faculty nor students well.
 Before the online system was introduced, the university was using nearly 20 rating forms, making compiling and analyzing the feedback very difficult.
 As teaching is the core purpose of the university, it is essential for students to have an effective means of providing feedback and for faculty to receive it.
-Online course ratings were piloted in the spring semester of 2010 at NSSR and Drama, and in spring 2011, students in courses at Parsons, NSSR, Lang, and Drama rated their classes using the online system.
-In fall 2011, all divisions switched to online course ratings.
+In fall 2011, all schools switched to online course ratings.

-What advantages does the online system offer students?
+What advantages do the online evaluations offer students?

 What are the advantages for faculty?